 1968 — Red Berenson scores six goals, including four in the second period, to lead the St. Louis Blues to an 8-0 victory over Philadelphia.

 1974 — South Africa is awarded the Davis Cup against India.—Houston Mitchell, Los Angeles Times, 7 Nov.
 2023 Iran and Saudi Arabia agreed to restore diplomatic ties in March under a deal facilitated by China, easing a geopolitical rivalry in the Persian Gulf and highlighting Beijing’s growing influence in the region.—WSJ, 6 Nov.
 2023 The patio's curved lines and traditional decorative details tie in with the formal style of the garden outside.—Jessica Bennett, Better Homes & Gardens, 28 Oct.
 2023 See More

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'tie in.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'tie-in.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.